Frequently Asked Questions

 Does Clintonville Academy have any summer programs?

 Yes!
-CA offers a summer program open to our own students and their friends.
+CA offers a summer program (C.A.S.P.) open to our students and their friends.
 The program includes field trips, swim club days, movies, games, library visits, and more.
-Details about our ummer program offerings are sent out to families every April.
+Details about our summer program offerings are sent out to families every April.

 Where do your graduates go after the 8th grade?

 Our students go on to independent, public, and parochial schools throughout the greater Columbus area including Bishop Watterson, DeSales, The Metro School, Columbus Alternative, Worthington Schools, and The Wellington School – among others.

 Clintonville Academy graduates have a reputation within the secondary school community for being strongly prepared for and enthusiastic about the academic rigors of high school.